Which place is cheaper, Vienna or Bucharest?

 The summer brings many poeple to Bucharest as well as Vienna.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.
 Additionally, most visitors come to Vienna for the music scene and the family-friendly experiences during these months.

 Bucharest is around the same temperature as Vienna in the summer.
-The temperature in Bucharest is usually 23°C (73°F) in July, and Vienna stays around 23°C (73°F).
+The daily temperature in Bucharest averages around 23°C (73°F) in July, and Vienna fluctuates around 23°C (73°F).

 The sun comes out a lot this time of the year in Vienna.
 People are often attracted to the plentiful sunshine in Bucharest this time of the year.
 In the summer, Bucharest often gets more sunshine than Vienna.
 Bucharest gets 289 hours of sunny skies this time of year, while Vienna receives 255 hours of full sun.